CM Footnotes (CMF) - Use Case - How to Manage Footnotes on Articles Posted on Your Site

 - Delete Definition - Click the "X" button to delete this definition.

-- Add New Definition - Click the "+" button to add new definition.
+- Add New Definition - Click the "+" button to add a new definition.

 Placing a Shortcode With a Footnote

-To add a footnote link you just need to put the shortcode anywhere you want in the page content.
+To add a footnote link to a word or phrase you just need to put the shortcode anywhere you want in the page content.
 Shortcode:

 The shortcode takes just one parameter - id.
 As it's already been said before - the value of the parameter can contain numbers, letters or special characters.